-3.4 For marketing communications that quote prices for advertised products, material information [for the purposes of rule 3.3] includes:
+- 3.4 For marketing communications that quote prices for advertised products, omitting material information [for the purposes of rule 3.3] includes omitting any of the following information, unless it is already apparent from the context: - 3.4.3 the total price of the advertised product, including any fees, taxes or other payments that the consumer will necessarily incur if the consumer purchases the product.

-3.4.3 the price of the advertised product, including taxes, or, if the nature of the product is such that the price cannot be calculated in advance, the manner in which the price is calculated
+If, owing to the nature of the product, the whole or any part of the total price cannot be calculated in advance, how the price (or that part of it) will be calculated.

-3.9 Marketing communications must state significant limitations and qualifications.
-Qualifications may clarify but must not contradict the claims that they qualify.

-3.1 Qualifications must be presented clearly.

-3.17 Price statements must not mislead by omission, undue emphasis or distortion.
-They must relate to the product featured in the marketing communication.

-3.18 Quoted prices must include non-optional taxes, duties, fees and charges that apply to all or most buyers.
+- 3.9 Marketing communications must not mislead by omitting significant limitations and qualifications.
+Qualifications may clarify but must not contradict the claims that they qualify. - 3.10 Qualifications must not mislead by not being presented clearly. - 3.17 Price statements must not mislead by omission, undue emphasis or distortion.
+They must relate to the product featured in the marketing communication. - 3.18 Quoted prices must include non-optional taxes, duties, fees and charges that apply to all or most buyers.
 However, VAT-exclusive prices may be given if all those to whom the price claim is clearly addressed pay no VAT or can recover VAT.
 Such VAT-exclusive prices must be accompanied by a prominent statement of the amount or rate of VAT payable.